Compactness and finite forcibility of graphons: Introduction

 \section{Introduction}

 Recently, a theory of limits of combinatorial structures emerged and attracted substantial attention.
-The most studied case is that of limits of dense graphs initiated by Borgs, Chayes, Lov\'asz, S\'os, Szegedy and Vesztergombi~\cite{bib-borgs08+,bib-borgs+,bib-borgs06+,bib-lovasz06+,bib-lovasz10+}, which we also address in this paper.
-A sequence of graphs is convergent if the density of every graph as a subgraph in the graphs contained in the sequence converges.
-A convergent sequence of graphs can be associated with an analytic object (graphon) which is a symmetric measurable function from the unit square $[0,1]^2$ to $[0,1]$.
-Graph limits and graphons are also closely related to flag algebras introduced by Razborov~\cite{bib-razborov07}, which were successfully applied to numerous problems in extremal combinatorics~\cite{bib-flag1, bib-flag2, bib-flagrecent, bib-flag3, bib-flag3half, bib-flag4, bib-flag5, bib-flag6, bib-flag7, bib-flag8, bib-flag9, bib-flag10, bib-razborov07, bib-flag11, bib-flag12}.
+In this paper, we study the case of limits of dense (finite) graphs, which has been developed in a series of papers primarily by Borgs, Chayes, Lov\'asz, S\'os, Szegedy and Vesztergombi~\cite{bib-borgs08+,bib-borgs+,bib-borgs06+,bib-lovasz06+,bib-lovasz10+}.
+A sequence of graphs is convergent if the density of every graph in the graphs contained in the sequence converges.
+A convergent sequence of graphs can be associated with an analytic object which is a symmetric measurable function from the unit square $[0,1]^2$ to $[0,1]$; this object is referred to as a graphon.
+Graph limits and graphons are also closely related to flag algebras introduced by Razborov~\cite{bib-razborov07}, which were successfully applied to numerous problems in extremal combinatorics~\cite{bib-flag1, bib-flag2, bib-flagrecent, bib-balogh14,bib-balogh16,bib-balogh17,bib-balogh15,bib-coregliano17,bib-cumm13,bib-das13, bib-evan15,bib-falgas15,bib-gethner17, bib-flag3half, bib-goaoc15, bib-flag4, bib-flag5, bib-flag6, bib-hladky17, bib-tilings, bib-flag7, bib-flag8, bib-lidicky17+,bib-nikiforov, bib-flag10, bib-flag9, bib-razborov07, bib-flag11, bib-flag12, bib-reiher16}.
 The development of the graph limit theory is also reflected in a recent monograph by Lov\'asz~\cite{bib-lovasz-book}.

 In this paper, we are concerned with finitely forcible graphons, i.e., those that are uniquely determined (up to a natural equivalence) by finitely many subgraph densities.
-Such graphons are related to uniqueness of extremal configurations in extremal graph theory as well as to other problems.
-For example, the classical result of Chung, Graham and Wilson~\cite{bib-chung89+} asserting that a large graph is pseudorandom if and only if the homomorphic densities of $K_2$ and $C_4$ are the same as in the Erd\H{o}s-R\'enyi random graph $G_{n,1/2}$ can be cast in the language of graphons as follows: The graphon identically equal to $1/2$ is uniquely determined by homomorphic densities of $K_2$ and $C_4$, i.e., it is finitely forcible.
-Another example that can be cast in the language of finite forcibility is the asymptotic version of the theorem of Tur\'an~\cite{bib-turan}: There exists a unique graphon with edge density $\frac{r-1}{r}$ and zero density of $K_{r+1}$, i.e., it is finitely forcible.
+Such graphons are related to uniqueness of optimal configurations in extremal graph theory as well as to other problems.
+For example, a classical result on the pseudorandomness of graphs~\cite{bib-chung89+,bib-thomason} asserts that a large graph is pseudorandom if and only if the homomorphic densities of $K_2$ and $C_4$ are the same as in the Erd\H{o}s-R\'enyi random graph $G_{n,1/2}$.
+This result can be cast in the language of graphons as follows: the graphon identically equal to $1/2$ is uniquely determined by homomorphic densities of $K_2$ and $C_4$, in particular, it is finitely forcible.
+Another example that can be cast in the language of finite forcibility is the asymptotic version of the theorem of Tur\'an~\cite{bib-turan}: there exists a unique graphon with edge density $\frac{r-1}{r}$ and zero density of $K_{r+1}$.